microsoft/qsharp-compiler/examples/QIR/Simulation/README.md

 There are various techniques to create logical qubits from physical qubits via the use of error correction schemes and fault-tolerant systems.
 Whether the logical qubit is implemented by 1 or 1000 physical qubits, which type of physical system is used, or even whether one logical qubit remains on the same physical qubits throughout the entire computation, is not relevant at the logical level and is thus abstracted away.
-Quantum computing algorithms are typically formulated at the logical level unless they specifically deal with error correction or other aspects of physical qubits.
+Quantum computing algorithms are typically formulated at the logical level unless they specifically deal with error correction or are designed to run on near-term devices.
 Providing logical qubits is the task of the hardware-level runtime environment.

 In practical implementations, it is worth considering an additional layer on top of logical qubits, namely that of *virtual qubits* or *program qubits*.